kristinemlarson/gnssrefl/tests/first_drivethru.md

 [Get an idea of the reflection zones for a site that is 2 meters tall.](https://gnss-reflections.org/rzones)

-Make a SNR file using the defaults:
+Make a SNR file using the defaults (if you have Fortran installed):

 *rinex2snr p041 2020 132*

+If you don't have Fortran installed:

+*rinex2snr p041 2020 132 -fortran false*

 Lets look at the spectral characteristics of the SNR data for the default L1 settings:

 *quickLook p041 2020 132* [png](p041-l1.png)

+The four subplots show you different regions around the antenna.
+The x-axis tells you reflector height (RH) and the y-axis gives you the spectral amplitude of the SNR data.
+The multiple colors are used to depict different satellites that rise or set over that section (quadrant) of the field at P041.
+Which colors go to which satelliets is not super important.
+The goal of this exercise is to notice that the peaks of those periodograms are lining up around an x value of 2 meters.
+You also see some skinnier gray data - and those are **failed periodograms.**
+This means that the code doesn't believe the results are relevant.
+I did not originally plot failed periodograms, but people asked for them, and I do think it is useful to see that there is some quality control being used in this code.

+I will also point out that these are the data from an excellent receiver, a Septentrio.
+Not all receivers produce L1 data that are as nice as these.

 Now try L2C:

 *quickLook p041 2020 132 -fr 20* [png](p041-l2c.png)

-Now try L5:
+One thing you can notice here is that there are more colors in the L1 plots than in the L2C plots.
+That is simply the result of the fact that there are more L1 satellites than L2C satellites.

+Now try L5.
+These are FABULOUS satellites, but unfortunately there are not a lot of them:

 *quickLook p041 2020 132 -fr 5*

+You can try different things to test the code.
+For example, change the height restrictions:

+*quickLook p041 2020 132 -h1 0.5 -h2 10*

+**quickLook** is meant to be a visual assessment of the spectral characteristics.
+However, it does print out the answers to a file called rh.txt

-# Test the code on ice
+# Test the code on a longer dataset on the ice

-Now use lorg.
+Now we will look at a station called lorg.

 The data are archived at UNAVCO.

 Get some coordinates for the site, either lat,long,ht or XYZ.
+Use the [UNAVCO DAI](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=LORG;scope=Station;sampleRate=both;4CharMod=contains) if you like.
+Or you can try the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/LORG.sta).

 The coordinates do not have to be super precise (within 100 meters is fine).

 **Exercise for the reader:** get a photograph of lorg from UNAVCO.
-If you cannot find it at their site, email them and ask them to provide it.
+If you cannot find it at their site, email david.mencin@unavco.org and ask him to post it.

-You can try out lorg here, though Google Maps does not have imagery. https://gnss-reflections.org/rzones

-Just in general, what do you think the azimuth mask should be?
-Based on your reading, Elevation angle mask?

-Make SNR files for station lorg, year 2019, doy 1 through 233

-Do a quickLook for one file using the defaults.
-What frequency is displayed?
-Compare frequencies 1,2 and 5.
-Note the differences.
-Now run frequency 20.
-How is that different than frequency 2?
-Make a json input for station lorg.
-Use defaults.
-(Why is that reasonable?)
+You need to make some snr files.
+This time we will do eight months or so.
+And we will restrict the search to the unavco archive.
+Here I say fortran is False, but of course if you have installed it, you can use it and the exercise will run faster.

+*rinex2snr lorg 2019 1 -doy_end 233 -fortran False -archive unavco*

+Use **quickLook** for one file.

+Compare the periodograms for frequencies 1, 20 and 5.

+Now let's get ready to run **gnssir**.
+This is the code that saves the output.
+First you need to make a set of file instructions.
+If you use defaults, you only need the station name, lat, lon, and ht.
+Make this file using **make_json_input**.

-Run gnssir for all the SNR data.
+Run **gnssir** for all the SNR data.

-Try out daily_avg using median filter of 0.25 meters and ReqTrack of 50.
-It should let you use different frequencies.
-Try that out.
-Figure out how to save the output of daily_avg - both to a text file and to a plot.
+*gnssir lorg 2019 1 -doy_end 233*

+The code will tell you which satellites it is looking at and give you an overview for the estimated reflector heights.
+You can turn off these statistics in the json (screenstats).
+The default does not send any plots to the screen - and you definitely do not want it to if you arer analyzing 233 days of data.
+But if you want to look at the plots for a single day, that is an option in the json and at the command line.

+The reflector height results are stored in REFL_CODE/2019/results/lorg.
+You can concatenate the daily files and create your own daily average values (which is what is appropriate for this site), or you can use **daily_avg**.
+To avoid using outliers in these daily averages, a median filter is set.
+I recommend 0.25 m and ReqTrack of 50 at this site.

+*daily_avg lorg 0.25 50*

+The first plot is [all the data](lorg_1.png) (and very quite colorful).
+Once you delete it, the second plot gives you the [daily averages](lorg_2.png).
+There are also optional inputs for saving a text file of the daily averages.
+The plot is stored at REFL_CODE/Files/lorg_RH.png